In certain regions of the world, access to safe and potable water is not always guaranteed.

 Source: Wellcheck

 As our second lead editor, Erin Smith provides guidance on the stories Nomad Labs reporters cover.
 She is a digital nomad, writer and passionate explorer of life.
 She works as a freelance writer, helping businesses and entrepreneurs tell their stories and share their passions with the world.
-He‘s also an avid reader and loves learning about different cultures and philosophies.
-Erin is all about living life and she’s always looking for new experiences to share and new friends to meet.
+He's also an avid reader and loves learning about different cultures and philosophies.
+Erin is all about living life and shes always looking for new experiences to share and new friends to meet.